sukadev/linux-tools/vim/vim-beginner-notes.rst

         Then we are in insert mode and "GHI JKL" are entered literally.
 When we hit ESC we are back in command mode)

+    * - ==
+      - Indent current line (useful when editing source code) Optionally prefix with a number to indent N lines

+    * - ='X
+      - Indent until previously bookmarked location X

+    * - >>
+      - Shift current line to right.
+Optionally prefix with number to shift N lines.
+Use ``:se sw=Y`` to change default shift width to Y chars if necessary.
+Eg: :se sw=16<ENTER> sets shift width to 16.

+    * - <<
+      - Shift current line to left.
+Optionally prefix with number to shift N lines.
+Use ``:se sw=Y`` to change default shift width to Y chars if necessary.
+Eg: :se sw=16<ENTER> sets shift width to 16.

+    * - >'X or <'X
+      - Shift all lines until previously bookmarked location X right (or or left).

+    * - y'X
+      - Copy all lines from current line to the previously bookmarked location X (see mX above)

+    * - d'X
+      - delete all lines from current line to the previously bookmarked location X (see mX above)

+    * - d/pattern
+      - Delete all text until next occurrence of pattern (see /pattern above

+    * - J
+      - Join next line with current line

     * - Pattern substitution
       - Use ``:%s /pattern1/replacement text/`` to  substitute. i.e.
         replace 'pattern1` in file with `replacement text`.
 If `pattern1`